course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 Now ...
 Have you ever seen one of these?

-City models like these look less like formal escape plans and more like art objects[^2] due to their creative freedom.
+City models like these appear less like formal escape plans and more like art objects[^2] due to their creative freedom.

 They are one-of-a-kind pieces that take time to produce, and we display them in central locations.
 We like to put them in front of city halls.